viamrobotics/docs/docs/services/data/configure-data-capture.md

 2. At the bottom of the page you can create a service.
    Choose `Data Management` as the type and specify a name for your Data Management Service, for example `data-manager`.
 3. Then click `Create Service`.
-4. On the panel that appears, you can manage the capturing and syncing functions individually.
+4. On the panel that appears, you can manage the capturing and syncing functions individually and specify the interval and directory.
-   The Data Management Service captures data every 0.1 minutes, that is every 6 seconds, in the `~/.viam/capture` directory by default.
+   If the capture frequency or the directory is not specified, the Data Management Service captures data at the default frequency every 0.1 minutes that is every 6 seconds in the default `~/.viam/capture` directory.

-   You can change the interval and directory.

    {{< alert title="Info" color="info" >}}
    If you change the directory for data capture only new data is stored in the new directory.